Q. How and when should I apply for a Summer Associate position?

 Q. How long is Downey Brand’s summer associate program?

-A. Typically 10 to 11 weeks, from late May through the end of July.
+A. Typically 10 weeks, from late May through the end of July.

 Q. How many summer associates does the firm hire into the program?